Blood Volume Calculator

 What Your Blood Volume Means

-This number tells you exactly how much blood is available to carry oxygen and nutrients throughout your body.
+This number provides an estimate of how much blood is available to carry oxygen and nutrients throughout your body.
 Understanding your specific volume helps ensure safe medical procedures and effective health management.

 Medical Dosing